xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ### Ingress QoS Interface Scale

-In Normal QoS mode, 2 counters are used per policy-map, and support the best interface scale.
+In Normal QoS mode, 2 counters are used per ingress policy-map, and support the best interface scale.

-If Enhanced QoS mode is enabled, 4 counters are used per policy-map, providing better statistics, but also used more hardware resources, resulting in lower interface scale:
+If Enhanced QoS mode is enabled, 4 counters are used per ingress policy-map, providing better statistics, but also used more hardware resources, resulting in lower interface scale:
 ```
 hw-module profile stats qos-enhanced
 ```
-The default maximum number of class-maps per policy-map is 32.
+The default maximum number of class-maps per ingress policy-map is 32.
 If you configure a smaller max-classmap-size, it will result in higher interface scale:
 ```
 hw-module profile qos max-classmap-size [4|8|16|32]
 ```
-The maximum number of unique policy-maps per NPU is increased from 30 to 250 from IOS XR 6.6.3/7.0.1.
+The maximum number of unique ingress policy-maps per NPU is increased from 30 to 250 from IOS XR 6.6.3/7.0.1.
 However, this does not impact on the ingress QoS interface scale.

-HQOS mode is only required if you use hierarchical qos policy-map on a main/subinterface, but not for flat qos policy-map on a main/subinterface.
+HQOS mode is only required if you use hierarchical qos inegress policy-map on a main/subinterface, but not for flat qos ingress policy-map on a main/subinterface.
 However, this does not impact on the ingress QoS interface scale.

+The ingress qos interface scale is shown in the below table, please note each NPU has 2 cores: